Raimundo Nina Rodrigues: Life

-On April 5, 1906, Rodrigues was appointed as a delegate to represent the Bahia School of Medicine at the Fourth International Congress of Public and Private Assistance, which was scheduled to take place in Milan, Italy, from May 23 to 27.
+On 5 April 1906, Rodrigues was appointed as a delegate to represent the Bahia School of Medicine at the Fourth International Congress of Public and Private Assistance, which was scheduled to take place in Milan, Italy, from May 23 to 27.
 Nina's health was deteriorating after contracting a serious infection during a trip to Conde, on the northern coast of Bahia.
-To recover from the infection, she traveled to the city of Alagoinhas, 100 km from the Bahian capital.
-Days later, she returned to Salvador in better health to receive the university's invitation.
-However, on the day of departure for Europe, she was pale and weak, despite her recovery.
-Her wife, Maria Amélia Couto Nina Rodrigues, and her daughter, Alice Nina Rodrigues, who was twelve at the time, embarked with her.
+To recover from the infection, he traveled to the city of Alagoinhas, 100 km from the Bahian capital.
+Days later, he returned to Salvador in better health to receive the university's invitation.
+However, on the day of departure for Europe, he was pale and weak, despite his recovery.
+His wife, Maria Amélia Couto Nina Rodrigues, and their daughter, Alice Nina Rodrigues, who was twelve at the time, embarked with him.
 During the sea voyage, the disease progressed and on the night of disembarkation, upon arriving in Lisbon on May 17, Nina suffered a hemoptysis crisis, which is when a quantity of blood from the airways and lungs passes through the glottis.
 Upon arriving in Portugal, he received medical attention.
 A lung X-ray ruled out possible pulmonary tuberculosis, and a newspaper in the Portuguese capital, "Correo da Europa," published in its edition that Nina suffered from liver cancer.
 Although the newspaper stated this, medical diagnoses also pointed to possible calculous cholecystitis.
 The solution was surgery, which Nina refused.
 At the time, Paris was the most advanced health center on the European continent, so the doctor from Maranhão traveled to France on June 19 and was well received by his colleagues.
 In France, as the disease progressed, he received various diagnoses, such as dilation of the heart and aorta, tuberculosis of the pericardium, areolar abscess of the liver, and tuberculosis of the pleura, pericardium, and diaphragm.
 Despite the illness, he remained obstinate in his duties.
-Days after her illness improved, Nina Rodrigues went to visit suppliers of the instruments that would equip the future forensic medical institute that was under construction in the city of Salvador.
+Days after his illness improved, Nina Rodrigues went to visit suppliers of the instruments that would equip the future forensic medical institute that was under construction in the city of Salvador.
 On July 10, while attending autopsies and gathering information to implement more advanced services in Bahia, Nina suddenly fell ill and fainted.
-Three days later, in her room at the Nouvel Hotel, she suffered another bout of hemoptysis and told friends around three in the morning that "this is the beginning of the end."
-Visits to Nina's room were suspended, and only a doctor residing in Paris, whose name is unknown, and her Brazilian colleague, Dr. Eduardo Moraes, were present during her final moments.
+Three days later, in his room at the Nouvel Hotel, he suffered another bout of hemoptysis and told friends around three in the morning that "this is the beginning of the end."
+Visits to Nina's room were suspended, and only a doctor residing in Paris, whose name is unknown, and his Brazilian colleague, Dr. Eduardo Moraes, were present during his final moments.
 Before dying, he requested a priest and told his wife to return to Brazil with the family of his friend, Dr. Eduardo de Moraes.